Our Lady of Lourdes Catholic Primary School

 Planning and teaching will be adapted on a daily basis, if needed, to meet your child’s learning needs.

-How will we measure the progress of children with SEND?
+How will we measure/Evaluate the progress of children with SEND and the effectiveness of our provision?

-Your child’s progress is continually monitored by their class teacher.
+Your child’s progress is continually monitored by their class teacher and the SENDCo (along with SLT).

-Progress is reviewed formally every term.
-Currently we measure the amount of progress your child is making against the Learning Objectives in your child’s year group (using the New National Curriculum) but also the Learning Objectives from previous Year Groups that your child might still be working on.
+Progress and attainment against the National Curriculum is reviewed formally every term.
+Currently we measure the amount of progress your child is making against the Learning Objectives in your child’s year group (using the National Curriculum) but also the Learning Objectives from previous Year Groups that your child might still be working on in their closing the gap work.

 The Senior Leadership Team and SENDCo will oversee the assessments of pupils with SEND to ensure that they are making appropriate progress and attainment.